Where more than 120 years of history embraces the future …

-As parents, we all want our children to grow up in a wholesome environment that promotes and instills strong moral values, encourages personal responsibility, and develops confident characters who have compassion for the needs of others.
+As parents, we all want our children to grow up in a wholesome environment that promotes and instills strong moral values, encourages personal responsibility, and develops confident characters with a true compassion for the needs of others.
 St Patrick’s CBC is the answer.

 WHAT IS THE ETHOS OF A CATHOLIC SCHOOL?

 Ethos describes the atmosphere or environment in which an activity takes place.
-A Catholic school is called to generate and maintain an ethos based on living out the values of Jesus which leads the community and the individual members to grow.
-It is this ethos which gives the Catholic school its distinctive religious character.
+A Catholic school is called to generate and maintain an ethos based on living out the values of Jesus, which leads the community and the individual members to grow.
+It is this ethos which gives a Catholic school its distinctive religious character.

 WHAT IS A CATHOLIC SCHOOL?

-A Catholic school is a school community, recognised by the local Bishop, which through its general programme of education, and especially its Religious Education classes and religious practices, exercises the right to live and learn the values of Jesus Christ, as upheld by the Catholic Church.
-Such a school provides this values-based education for the Catholic community as well as for those from the wider community who seek an education in harmony with the aims of the school.
+A Catholic school is a school community, recognised by the local Bishop, which through its general programme of education, and especially its Religious Education classes and religious practices, exercises the right to live and learn the values displayed by Jesus Christ, as upheld by the Catholic Church.
+Such a school provides this values-based education for the Catholic community, as well as for those from the wider community who seek an education in harmony with the aims of the school.